wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.3.2 =
+Update if you were using WP Ultimate Recipe 2.3.1

 = 2.3.1 =
 Update to fix the Full Text Search feature